 Access to electricity in Kenya was notably low in comparison with similar African countries.
 In 2015, the Government of Kenya (GoK) announced the « Last Mile Connectivity Program » aiming at universal access to electricity by 2020.
 This ambitious strategy based on international good practices and experience allows large economies of scale.
-End of 2017, the Consultant for Supervision is about to be awarded and the tender for meters and works are under preparation.
+Currently, tender processes are on going for consultant, goods (meters and accessories) and under preparation for implementation works.